ben-manes/gradle-versions-plugin/README.md

 ##### Respecting declared bounds

-The report stays inside the bounds written in the build itself.
-A candidate outside a bound on the declaration, or outside the version fixed by a consumed platform, is left out, so the only versions listed are ones the build can actually move to. `rejectOutOfBoundVersions` turns that off:
+The report is held to the bounds written in the build.
+A candidate outside a bound on the declaration, or outside the version fixed by a consumed platform, is left out, so the only versions listed are ones the build can actually be moved to.
+Set `rejectOutOfBoundVersions` to `false` to turn that off:

 <details open>
 <summary>Kotlin</summary>